heilancoos/heilancoos.github.io/_posts/2025-12-16-kubernetes.md

 Over the past several years, a wide collection of open-source tools have emerged to help organizations harden their clusters and test for misconfigurations.
 Tools exist such as `kube-bench`, which focuses on ensuring compliance with the CIS Kubernetes Benchmark.
 There are also tools that focus on demonstrating the attack paths a threat actor could take in a cluster like [`IceKube`](https://github.com/ReversecLabs/IceKube) and `KubeHound`.

 If you would like to read more about this topic, I highly recommend taking a look at [Rory McCune’s](https://raesene.github.io/) or [Graham Helton’s](https://grahamhelton.com/) blogs.
+Their work on Kubernetes security was invaluable when I was writing this blog.